 11. By 2022, jobs done by humans could drop by more than 10%.

-12. 17% of the jobs held by women are in danger of automation, and 24% of jobs held by men face the same risk.
+12. 17% of the jobs held by women and 24% of jobs held by men are in danger of automation.

 This gap is so great because more men work in production, manufacturing, or transportation.
-Industries such as building and installation are dominated by men, and they are at the highest automation risk level.
-Most women work in professions like teaching and health care that are at a low risk of automation.
+Men dominate industries such as building and installation, and they are at the highest automation risk level.
+Most women work in professions that are at low risk of automation.

-To illustrate this, we will look at young workers in the food service and preparation sector in the US.
-Young workers make up 10% of America’s workforce, but they hold 30% of food prep and service jobs – jobs that are most easily replaced by robots.
+Young workers make up 10% of America’s workforce, but they hold 30% of food prep and service jobs, and robots can easily replace them.

-14. One-third of new jobs are for employment that didn’t exist 30 years ago.
+14. One-third of current jobs didn’t exist 30 years ago.

-Automation doesn’t always entail great job loss or negative productivity of human workers.
+Automation doesn’t always entail job loss or low productivity of human workers.
 Sometimes, it leads to automation job displacement.
-Since 1930, automation has brought a productivity and vocational boost.
-Workers also tend to think that automation will bring them new job opportunities, even higher salaries.
+Workers also tend to think that automation will bring them new job opportunities and higher salaries.

-On the one hand, employees are willing to learn new programs and acquire new skills and abilities if that means they will find a new job easily.
+Employees are willing to learn new programs and acquire new skills if that means they will find a new job easily.
 On the other hand, economists think modern automation is different and that its main goal is to displace rather than improve humans’ work.
-So there will be more and more jobs lost to automation by 2030.
+That means there will be more jobs lost to automation by 2030.